FlexMeasures/flexmeasures/documentation/api/notation.rst

 The flexibility model describes to the scheduler what the flexible asset's state is, and what constraints or preferences should be taken into account.

-Which specific flexibility model is relevant in your scheduler usually relates to the sensor's asset type.
 Usually, not the whole flexibility model is needed (e.g. to be sent through the endpoint).
+This means that API and CLI users don't have to send the whole flex model every time.
 For instance, FlexMeasures can infer missing values in the flex model, and even get them (as default) from the sensor's attributes.

+Which type of flexibility model is relevant to a scheduler usually relates to the sensor's asset type.

-Here are the three flexibility models you can expect to be built-in:
+Here are the three types of flexibility models you can expect to be built-in:

 1) For storage sensors (e.g. battery, charge points), the schedule deals with the state of charge (SOC).
     The possible flexibility parameters are: